Pinefoot/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x ] Create a forked copy of this project.
-- [ ] Add your project manager as collaborator on Github.
+- [ x] Add your project manager as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [ x] Clone your OWN version of the repository (Not Lambda's by mistake!).
 - [ ] CD into the project base directory `cd lambda-eats`
 - [ ] Download project dependencies by running `npm install`
 - [ ] Start up the app using `npm start`